-The review of the provision at the balance sheet date resulted in a net credit to the Statement of Comprehensive Income.
+The review of the provision at the balance sheet date resulted in a net charge to the Statement of Comprehensive Income of £909,000 (2021: net credit of £222,000).

 Closed site adjustment

 The closed site provision represents the leasehold costs of closed sites, net of rental income where the site could be sub-let, plus other associated costs of closure.